Inclusive and differential cross section measurements of $\mathrm{t\bar{t}b\bar{b}}$ production in the lepton+jets channel at $\sqrt{s}$ = 13 TeV: Results

 The inclusive \ttbb cross sections, measured in each of the fiducial phase space regions, are shown in Fig.~\ref{fig:results:tot_xs} and listed in Table~\ref{tab:results:tot_xs}, along with the predictions obtained from the \ttbb generator setups described in Section~\ref{sec:mc}.
 In each phase space, the representative observable for which we report the measured inclusive cross section is that for which the measured value is closest to the mean of all measured inclusive cross sections in order to provide a value representative of the ensemble of measurements.
 These observables are \absetabN{3} in the \fjtb phase space, \HTl in the \sjtbtl phase space, \absetabXN{2} in the \sjfb phase space, and \dPhiljb in the \sejfbtl phase space.
 Their observed distributions at the detector level, combined for both lepton channels and all data-taking periods, are shown in Figs.~\ref{fig:results:post_fit_5j_3b_6j_4b} and~\ref{fig:results:post_fit_6j_3b_3l_7j_4b_3l} after the fits to data.
 The correlations between the parameters \vecmu in the fit of \absetabN{3} in the \fjtb phase space are shown in Fig.~\ref{fig:supp:correlations_53:3}.
 For the other representative observables, corresponding figures are shown in Appendix~\ref{app:correlations}.
 The inclusive cross section results for all observables are provided in the HEPData record for this analysis~\cite{hepdata}.

 The measured cross sections in all phase space regions are larger than the theoretical predictions, as was also observed in previous measurements of the inclusive \ttbb cross section (with somewhat different fiducial definitions) by the CMS~\cite{Sirunyan:2017snr, CMS:2019eih, CMS:2020grm} and ATLAS~\cite{Aaboud:2018eki} Collaborations, with the notable exception of the \ttbbPP generator setup.
 The choice of reduced central \muR and \muF scales in the \ttbbPP sample, justified by the previous measurements and by studies of fixed-order NLO QCD corrections to the \ttbbj process~\cite{Buccioni:2019plc}, results in significantly larger cross sections in all phase space regions.
 This prediction agrees well with the measurement in the \fjtb phase space, but overestimates the cross section by 10--35\% in the other phase space regions.
 Nevertheless, the \ttbbPP predictions agree with the measurements when considering their \muR scale uncertainties of about 50\%, estimated by varying the \muR scale by a factor of two.
 When considering \muR scale uncertainties in both the ME and in the PS, the \ttbarPP predictions agree with the measurements in the phase space regions targeting additional light radiation in \ttb and \ttbb events.
+The cross sections based on \ttbb matrix element calculations are expected to increase if \ttbar events with additional \PQb quarks produced in MPI are included.
+For the \ttbbPP prediction, this increase is estimated using the \ttbarPP simulation to be 6--10\% depending on the phase space.

+The \ttbbSherpa predictions are between 20 and 50\% lower than the measured cross sections.
+This can mostly be attributed to the \muR and \muF scale choices in this \ttbbSherpa setup, which are a factor of two higher than the scale choices of the \ttbbPP simulation.
+With common scale settings between the \ttbbSherpa and \ttbbPP simulation approaches, compatible inclusive and differential cross section predictions are achieved in the studies presented in Ref.~\cite{Ferencz:2023fso}.
+Increased cross section predictions could similarly be achieved in the other simulations by lowering the \muR and \muF scale settings.